 Causative agent

-Necrotising fasciitis (commonly known as "flesh-eating infection") can be caused by more than one type of bacteria.
-These include Group A Streptococcus, Vibrio vulnificus, Klebsiella, Clostridium, Escherichia coli, Staphylococcus aureus and Aeromonas hydrophila.
-Group A Streptococcus is considered the most common cause of necrotising fasciitis.
+Necrotising fasciitis (NF; commonly known as "flesh-eating infection") can be caused by different types of bacteria including Group A Streptococcus, Vibrio vulnificus, Klebsiella, Clostridium, Escherichia coli, Staphylococcus aureus and Aeromonas hydrophila.
+Group A Streptococcus is considered the most common cause of NF.

 Clinical features